sergiofgonzalez/grokking-scala/02-classes-and-objects/017-snippet-invoking-superclass-constructors/README.md

-# 012 &mdash; Abstract Classes (snippet)
+# 017 &mdash; Invoking Superclass Constructors (snippet)
-> the syntax for defining abstract classes in Scala
+> syntax for invoking the superclass constructor

 ## Description
 As a running example, we intend to build a library for building and rendering 2D layout elements, in which each element represent a rectangle filled with text.